CurtisThompson/sql-examples/README.md

 ## Data
 The main data used in this repository relates to animal trades tracked by CITES, and can be obtained from [the CITES website](https://trade.cites.org/en/cites_trade/#).
-The corresponds to the __cites__ table in the database, which has been prefiltered to only include species in the class "Aves".
+This corresponds to the __cites__ table in the database, which has been prefiltered to only include species in the class "Aves".

 Supplementary data has been obtained from [Leicestershire and Rutland Ornithology Society](https://lros.org.uk/), and corresponds to the __LeicestershireBirds__ table in the database.